-To do that, you have to first turn on the unit by pressing the shift key then the press button (the button with the headlamp icon) to initialize the electronic level.
+To do that, you must first turn on the unit by pressing the shift key and then the button (the button with the headlamp icon) to initialize the electronic level.
 The red plummet laser will come on (activated) and be visible directly on the ground.
-To confirm the redpoint, you need to place your hand right beneath the Total Station unit for verification.
+You must place your hand right beneath the Total Station unit to confirm the red point for verification.

-Once you have the laser plummet on, you have to grasp the two other legs of your tripod right above the crosshair to plant the legs into the ground firmly.
+Once the laser plummeted on, you must grasp the two other legs of your tripod right above the crosshair to plant the legs into the ground firmly.

-Readjust the unit until you have the whole thing centered for the right setup.
+Readjust the unit until the whole thing is centered for the correct setup.

 Note that the electronic level works similarly to the bubble level on the conventional survey tribrach.
 A small leveling circle within the set crosshairs of your target circle will appear on the display screen.
 You can use the tribrach’s small black foot screws to adjust the unit’s level.
 The tilt values will grow smaller as you get closer to leveling the unit.

-To finely calibrate your Total Station, use the small external survey bubble in the middle of your Total Station, allowing you to get the approximate level.
+To finely calibrate your Total Station, use the small external survey bubble in the middle to get the approximate level.

 Determining the Instrument Height